jaxendutta/kwc-ev-charging-network-opt/README.md

 ```

 #### 4.5.3.
 Notebook Interface
 The optimization can also be executed using a Jupyter Notebook.
+This method emphasizes immediate visualization of results.

+> [!NOTE]
-This method emphasizes immediate visualization of results and does not include predefined cells for saving outputs.
+> This notebook does not include predefined cells or code for saving outputs.
 However, you can add cells to save your results as needed.
+Only the optimization script in section [4.5.1.](#451-command-line-interface) saves the results as outlined in section [4.5.2.](#452-output-structure)

 ```bash
 jupyter notebook notebooks/05_optimization_model.ipynb
 ```